Skip to main content

 • “The game wasn't grindy, and when you needed to get experience, you could get hordes easily and level quickly.”

-• “The game feels 'brain dead'; it's boring and monotone.
-You either kill or loot.
-I'm not sure if I've ever played anything this boring in my life; even grinding on Korean MMOs feels more rewarding.”
+• “The game feels 'brain dead', it's boring and monotone; you either kill or loot, not sure if I ever played anything this boring in my life.”

-The atmosphere of Dead Frontier 2 is widely praised for its immersive and haunting qualities, effectively capturing the essence of a post-apocalyptic world filled with tension and dread.
-Players appreciate the game's dark visuals, eerie sound design, and the sense of isolation it creates, reminiscent of classic survival horror titles like Resident Evil.
-While some critiques mention repetitive gameplay and clunky mechanics, the overall consensus is that the atmosphere is the game's strongest aspect, providing a compelling backdrop for exploration and survival.
+The atmosphere of Dead Frontier 2 is widely praised for its dark, gritty, and immersive qualities, effectively capturing the tension and dread characteristic of classic survival horror games like Resident Evil and Silent Hill.
+Players appreciate the game's ability to create a haunting environment through its visuals, sound design, and the sense of danger present in the gameplay, making looting and exploration feel meaningful and intense.
+While some critiques mention repetitive gameplay and basic graphics, the overall consensus is that the atmosphere is one of the game's strongest aspects, enhancing the survival experience in a post-apocalyptic world.

-• “The atmosphere is fantastic, from the foggy and dark surroundings to the ambient music and noises; it truly feels like a horror game.”
+• “The atmosphere is fantastic and from the foggy and dark surroundings to the ambiance music and noises, it truly feels like a horror game.”

 • “The initial impression was that of a generic survival MMO with a lackluster atmosphere.”